jrgleason/psql-getting-started/labs/basic_walkthrough_lab.md

     a.
 In PostGres `"` is different than `'`.
 Please make sure to use `'` when defining strings.
 This is similar in some other environments such as Microsoft SQLServer.

-9. Now lets try querying the table again
+9. Now let's try querying the table again

         SELECT * FROM MAIN.ADDRESS;